 Multi-residential and commercial project connection requests can be more involved, so they're not done online.
-Start your electrical connection requests by preparing the required Electrical Service Information form [PDF, 653 KB] and an Application for Account form [PDF, 596 KB] before calling us at 1 877 520 1355.
+Start your electrical connection requests by preparing the required Electrical Service Information form [PDF, 147 KB] and a service meter application form [PDF, 596 KB] before calling us at 1 877 520 1355.

 Connections to our system must meet the relevant overhead or underground service technical requirements.